UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

     * [1, 2]: a line of 3 points with constant X
     * [2, 1]: a line of 3 points with constant Y

+In the case of sparse grids it is common to select a *nested* quadrature rule.
+This means that the quadrature rule of order p contains all points of the same rule of order p-1.
+When taking the linear combinations of quadrature orders, a nested rule ensures that many points will conincide, which yields efficient sampling plans, especially in higher dimensions.
+If our 1D rule of order 1 and 2 generates the points [0.5] and [0, 0.5, 1] we obtain the points

+    * [1, 1]: [0.5, 0.5]
+    * [1, 2]: [0.5, 0.0], [0.5, 0.5], [0.5, 1.0]
+    * [2, 1]: [0.0, 0.5], [0.5, 0.5], [1.0, 0.5],

+which gives a total of 5 unique points, compared to the 9 points of [2, 2].